Slowly Braised Short Rib Ragu

 Braised Short Rib Ragu Sauce:

-2. Brown the soffritto: Add the soffritto (carrots, onion, & celery) to the same pot used to brown the short ribs, seasoning with 1 teaspoon kosher salt & ground black pepper as desired.
-Stir to combine & cook, stirring occasionally, until the soffritto is deeply browned, 15-20 minutes.Browned soffritto in a large Dutch oven atop a dark textured surface.
+2. Brown the soffritto: Add the soffritto (carrots, onion, and celery) to the same pot used to brown the short ribs, seasoning with 1 teaspoon kosher salt and ground black pepper as desired.
+Stir to combine and cook, stirring occasionally, until the soffritto is deeply browned, 15-20 minutes.Browned soffritto in a large Dutch oven atop a dark textured surface.
 A wooden spoon rests inside the dutch oven used for stirring the soffritto.

 3. Add aromatics.
 Add the garlic to the pot with the soffritto.
 Stirring constantly, cook until fragrant, 1-2 minutes.
 Add the tomato paste to the pot, stirring to coat the soffritto.
 Cook 2-3 minutes, until browned.Tomato paste & aromatics mixed into browned soffritto in a large Dutch oven atop a dark textured surface.
 A wooden spoon rests inside the dutch oven used for stirring the soffritto.